heyman/heynote/README.md

 format(x) = _format(x, {notation:"exponential"})
 ```

-You can also do something like this to show the number with your default locale or providing a [custom one](https://www.w3.org/International/articles/language-tags/):
+You can also do something like this to show the number with your default locale or provide a [custom one](https://www.w3.org/International/articles/language-tags/):

 ```
 format(x) = x.toLocaleString();